Checking Your Vehicle's Tires Regularly During the Hot Summer Months is Critical to Highway Safety

 - Always remember that seatbelts are your best defense in a crash.

-To find out more about tire safety, visit safercar.gov/tire.
+For more tips and information about tire safety, visit safercar.gov/tire.